Duality for local fields and sheaves on the category of fields: Introduction

 \subsection{Aim of the paper}

 Let $K$ be a complete discrete valuation field with algebraically closed (more generally, perfect) residue field $k$ of characteristic $p > 0$.
 Duality for $K$ with coefficients in finite flat group schemes (with torsion not necessarily prime to $p$) was obtained by B\'egueri (\cite{Beg81}), Bester (\cite{Bes78}) and Kato (unpublished, but announcements in a much more general setting can be found in \cite{Kat86}, \cite[\S 3.3]{Kat91}).
 This is a generalization of Serre's local class field theory (\cite{Ser61}) in the style of local Tate duality.
+A summary of the work of B\'egueri and Bester can be found in Milne's book \cite[III, \S 4, \S 10]{Mil80}.
 The hard part of this duality is how to give a nice geometric structure for cohomology groups.

 In this paper, we give another formulation and proof of this result.
 Our method is simple and straightforward, requiring only classical results on Galois cohomology of such discrete valuation fields written for example in \cite{Ser79} or \cite{Ser02} together with Serre's local class field theory, once we define a certain Grothendieck site as a set-up for the duality and establish its basic site-theoretic properties.
 The underlying category of the site we use is the \emph{category of fields} (possibly transcendental) over $k$, in contrast to other usual sites whose underlying categories are categories of rings or schemes.
 An easy fact is that the cohomology theory of our site is simple: it is essentially Galois cohomology.
 A difficult fact is that extensions between sheaves on our site are rich: they correctly capture extensions between algebraic groups.